 - Use non-threatening postures and gestures.
 If your attacker is standing, you might choose to sit a good distance away to show you aren’t a threat.

 - Slow down your speech.
-This will cause the attacker to slow down his speech and thoughts too.
+This will also cause the attacker to slow down his speech and thoughts.
 Never shout; use a low, calm tone.

 - Don’t stand your ground.
-You should enforce boundaries, but there are times when your boundaries will be irrelevant.
+You should enforce boundaries, but sometimes your boundaries will be irrelevant.
 Many people snap and go on violent sprees because of small things like an argument over whose turn it is in line.
 It’s better to stay safe than to try to enforce what you think is fair or right.

 *ESD isn’t the only self-defense method that teaches de-escalation tactics.
 Many more classes are now incorporating de-escalation, especially as they realize that a more realistic approach to self-defense is needed.